gharials/dev-path/docs/internet-web/web-pages.md

 These days, web pages are not limited to just displaying text and images.
 Complex applications are built as web pages.
 These applications must be able to respond to user actions, such as when a user clicks a button, inputs text, and submitting forms.
 This is where client-side JavaScript comes in.

+HTML only knows how to define _**what to show** to users_.
+It doesn't know _**what do do** when something happens,_ but JavaScript does.
 Before getting into how JavaScript makes web pages interactive, just keep in mind that _every browser can run JavaScript programs (see the info box below for details)_.

-??? info "In-depth resource on JavaScript"

-    See the excellent online book [The Modern JavaScript Tutorial](https://javascript.info/) for an in-depth coverage of JavaScript.

 ??? note "Concept: Browser as a JavaScript runner"